Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

 In the context of cybersecurity, undersampling may affect the dataset representation, given that removing some samples from a certain class can affect its detection.
-For instance, considering malware detection again, removing malware samples may reduce the detection of some malware families (the ones that had samples removed) and also make their prevalence in a given time (monthly or weekly) less important than reality when creating a dataset, possibly not capturing a concept drift or sub-classes of the majority classes.
-Figure~\ref{fig:undersampling} presents a dataset with two classes (green and red/orange), one of the classes has two concepts or two sub-classes (red and orange) as time goes by, i.e., consider it as being a dataset with a normal and a malicious behavior, the malicious one a behavior that evolves or has sub-classes of behaviors as time goes by.
-In Figure~\ref{fig:undersampling_01} we can see the original distribution of the dataset, with no technique applied.
-In Figure~\ref{fig:undersampling_02} we can see the dataset distribution when removing samples (in gray) to keep the same distribution by class, which result in a different scenario than the reality since the orange concept or sub-class is not seen in some periods.
-In Figure~\ref{fig:undersampling_03} we see the ideal scenario for undersampling, when the proportion of concepts or sub-classes is the same for the same period of time while keeping the same number of samples for both classes (this may be a mitigation for the undersampling problem, but even with this solution important samples may be discarded).
+For instance, considering malware detection, removing malware samples may reduce the detection of some malware families (the ones that had samples removed) and also make their prevalence in a given time (monthly or weekly) less important than reality when creating a dataset, possibly not capturing a concept drift or sub-classes of the majority classes.
+Fig.~\ref{fig:undersampling} presents a \review{hypothetical dataset distribution} with two classes (green and red/orange), one of the classes has two concepts or two sub-classes (red and orange) as time goes by, i.e., consider it as being a dataset with normal and malicious behavior, the malicious one behavior that evolves or has sub-classes of behaviors as time goes by, \review{something that is known to happen in real-world cybersecurity datasets~\cite{nfs}}.
+In Fig.~\ref{fig:undersampling_01} we can see the original distribution of the dataset, with no technique applied.
+In Fig.~\ref{fig:undersampling_02} we can see the dataset distribution when removing samples (in gray) to keep the same distribution by class, which results in a different scenario than the reality since the orange concept or sub-class is not seen in some periods.
+In Fig.~\ref{fig:undersampling_03} we see the ideal scenario for undersampling when the proportion of concepts or sub-classes is the same for the same period while keeping the same number of samples for both classes (this may be a mitigation for the undersampling problem, but even with this solution important samples may be discarded).